Nate Lowe Preview, Player Props: Rangers vs. Brewers

 Nate Lowe At The Plate

-- He ranks 32nd in batting average, 21st in on base percentage, and 60th in slugging among the qualifying hitters in MLB play.
+- Among the qualifying hitters in MLB action, he ranks 32nd in batting average, 20th in on-base percentage, and 57th in slugging.

-- In 46 games this year (38%), Lowe has picked up an RBI, and in 16 of those games (13.2%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- In 37.7% of his games this season, Lowe has tallied at least one RBI.
+In 16 of those games (13.1%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.